 Relapse Prevention seeks to help clients realize that recovery is an ongoing process and that their success or failure is absolutely their own responsibility.
 They must learn to utilize the tools and techniques learned in rehab if symptoms of relapse appear.

-To help clients discuss, understand, and develop healthier reactions to everyday stress and circumstances, we offer anger management therapy.
+To help clients discuss, understand, and develop healthier reactions to everyday stress and circumstances, we offer anger therapy.
 This exercise helps clients realize the importance of forgiveness and how anger and resentment can affect their chance of lasting sobriety.
 To remain angry for past experiences only hinders what can be in the future.

 Life Skills Groups

-Skills learned in these groups enable recovering addicts to reduce vulnerability to triggers they might be faced with in daily life and keep them on the path of sobriety.
+Skills learned in these groups enable recovering addicts to reduce vulnerability to causes they might be faced with in daily life and keep them on the path of sobriety.
 Improved coping skills and restored relationships are valuable assets during this crucial time.
 Some of the electives clients can choose are:

 - Time Management